SmartStore on S3 security strategies

 - If the indexer or indexer cluster does not run on EC2, use hardcoded keys in

 indexes.conf.
-The relevant settings for hardcoding keys for S3 follow:
+These are the relevant settings for hardcoding keys for S3:

 remote.s3.access_key: The access key to use when authenticating with the remote storage system.